aritraghsh09/GaMPEN/docs/source/Public_data.md

 * i-band HSC-Wide 0.50 < z < 0.75 galaxies &rarr; ``/pub/hsc_morph/i_050_075/posterior_arrays/``

-You can load the `.npy` files using the `np.load` function in `Numpy`.
-The array dimensions are as follows:
+You can load each `.npy` file using the `np.load` function of `numpy`.
+Each file contains an 8-dimensional Numpy array.
+Each dimension of the array corresponds to either the `x` or `y` of a parameter's predicted posterior distribution.
+The array dimensions are ordered identically in all files and are listed below :-

 * 0 &rarr; x of radius (in arcsec)
 * 4 &rarr; y of radius (in arcsec)